 Due to the difficulties proposed by 2020 and restrictions to the way in which bettors could set their accounts up, Iowan sportsbooks struggled to get off the mark as quickly as they would have liked.
 It wasn’t until 2021 that things really began taking off.

 Now, users in Iowa can join Caesars, FanDuel, BetMGM, and others.
 Thankfully, customers are finally free to register via their mobile devices rather than needing to visit a retail venue.
 It’s worth remembering that events that include minors, as well as collegiate events, are not allowed to be bet on.

 Having landed in Iowa back in February of 2020, DraftKings has enjoyed plenty of success so far.
 By partnering with Wild Rose Casino & Resorts, the sportsbook was able to begin operations in IA and has since become most bettors’ go-to option for sports betting.

 Now with a downloadable app that’s fully integrated with the desktop site, users can switch from the browser version of the platform to their application in a matter of seconds.
 This opens the door for betting on the go, ensuring that DraftKings remains at the forefront of Iowa’s sports betting scene.

 Parlays are easy to create, particularly through the mobile app on iOS and Android.
-By downloading FanDuel’s handy application, users are assuring that betting on the move will be easy as can be.
+By downloading FanDuel’s handy application, users are assured that betting on the move will be easy as can be.
 On top of that, FanDuel has allowed customers to quickly switch between the mobile app and desktop site, helping to keep everything moving seamlessly.